Why Do We Need to Advocate for EE?

-NAAEE will continue to analyze the full bill and develop communications to inform affiliates, EE providers, and state and local education agencies how the law may benefit their environmental literacy work.
+NAAEE will continue to develop communications to inform affiliates, EE providers, and state and local education agencies how laws may benefit their environmental literacy work.
 Read a fact sheet on ESSA, review the ESSA Timeline, and read a breakdown of the differences between ESSA and the No Child Left Behind Act.

 What Can I Do to Help?